 What Is Video Modeling For Autism?

 Video modeling is an effective strategy for autistic students.
 Research has shown that autism and video modeling can help with teaching new skills or routines.
 Personally, I’ve seen it improve routines and skills at the preschool level.
 I have a student who has a hard time with the transition from the playground to the bus.
 A quick video showing a favorite character (Batman) “walking” to the bus did the trick.
 It worked immediately.
 Keep in mind that it is not always going to work that quickly, but even if it takes some time, it is so worth it.
+You can also listen to me chat about video modeling in Episode 15 of The Autism Little Learners Podcast!

 There are a couple of different types of video modeling.
 One type is “self-modeling” (autistic child is the model in the video).
 Another type is “point of view modeling” (what the routine or skill looks like from the child’s point of view).
 There is also “basic video modeling” which shows other adults or peers as the subject of the video.
 Follow the 3 tips below and you can take action on autism and video modeling today!